Women’s Cancer Marker Health Check

 Blood test panel

-47 blood markers covering cholesterol, diabetes risk, liver and kidney function, full thyroid panel, inflammation, vitamin D, ferritin, bone & mineral, and blood health — including the CA125 cancer marker.
+A wider blood panel covering cholesterol, diabetes risk, liver and kidney function, thyroid function, inflammation, vitamin D, ferritin, bone & mineral, and blood health — plus the CA125 cancer marker.

 - Haemoglobin